wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 option has a list of supported choices that may affect the service price or the option may have a uniform price.

+## Order

+A record of a customer's purchase in the [Wix eCommerce system](https://dev.wix.com/docs/api-reference/business-solutions/e-commerce/introduction).
+All bookings use [eCommerce orders](https://dev.wix.com/docs/rest/business-solutions/e-commerce/orders/introduction) to maintain proper records and functionality.
+When you use an [eCommerce checkout](https://dev.wix.com/docs/rest/business-solutions/e-commerce/checkout/introduction), orders are automatically created and contain details about the booking, payment information, and customer data.
+For custom checkouts, you must manually create an order in the Wix eCommerce platform and update the booking status to complete the booking flow.

 ## `PENDING` (booking status)

 Indicates that the booking is waiting to be confirmed or declined.
 Bookings in